Flow, my tears

-"Flow, my tears" (originally Flow my teares fall from your springs) is a lute song (specifically, an "ayre") by the accomplished lutenist and composer John Dowland (1563–1626).
-Originally composed as an instrumental under the name "Lachrimae pavane" in 1596, it is Dowland's most famous ayre, and became his signature song, literally as well as metaphorically: he would occasionally sign his name "Jo: dolandi de Lachrimae".
+"Flow, my tears" (originally "Flow my teares fall from your springs") is a lute song (specifically, an "ayre") by the accomplished lutenist and composer John Dowland (1563–1626).
+Originally written as an instrumental under the name "Lachrimae pavane", prior to 1596, it is Dowland's most famous ayre, and became his signature song, literally as well as metaphorically: he would occasionally sign his name "Jo: dolandi de Lachrimae".

 Details

 Like others of Dowland's lute songs, the piece's musical form and style are based on a dance, in this case the pavan.
-It was first published in The Second Booke of Songs or Ayres of 2, 4 and 5 parts (London, 1600).
-The song begins with a falling tear motif, starting on an A and descending to an E by step on the text "Flow, my tears".
+It was first published by Dowland in The Second Booke of Songs or Ayres of 2, 4 and 5 parts (London, 1600).
+A version of the tune had previously been published in 1596 by William Barley, described by Dowland as "false and unperfect".
+The song begins with a falling tear motif, starting on an A and descending to an E by step on the text "Flow, my tears":

 This may have been borrowed from an Orlando di Lasso motet or Luca Marenzio madrigal (this type of motif was common in Elizabethan music to signify grief), in addition to other borrowings in the piece.
 Anthony Boden calls the song "probably the most widely known English song of the early 17th century."